cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The constant and type definitions required by the `Idpf` interface are given in
 {{idpf-poplar-param}}.

+IdpfPoplar requires a PRG for deriving the output shares, as well as a variety of other artifacts used internally.
+For performance reasons, we instantiate this object using PrgFixedKeyAes128 ({{prg-fixed-key-aes128}}).
+See
+{{prg-vs-ro}} for justification of this choice.

 | Parameter  | Value                   |
 |:-----------|:------------------------|
 | SHARES     | `2`                     |